Domestic Violence

 Protecting Your Rights Against Domestic Violence Charges in Harris County

 An argument can quickly turn into a serious legal matter when a spouse, family member, or neighbor calls 911.
 Once law enforcement is involved, the situation can spin out of control fast.
-The alleged victim does not have the power to refuse pressing charges, and law enforcement will more than likely make an arrest once they are called to the scene.
+The alleged victim does not have the power to refuse pressing charges, and law enforcement will more than likely arrest once they are called to the scene.

 In Texas, domestic violence is a criminal offense treated harshly by both law enforcement personnel and prosecuting attorneys.
 After law enforcement makes an arrest, it is up to the prosecutor to decide whether to press charges.
 It is crucial to understand that even if the alleged victim retracts their statement, the case may proceed, and substantial penalties can be enforced upon conviction, including imprisonment and hefty fines.
 Therefore, navigating this legal landscape requires immediate action to secure a strong defense and advocate for your rights.